Kauai: The Food that Keeps Me Coming Back

 Kalaheo Cafe and Coffee: I’ve written about this place for 9 years and they’re still doing it right.
 On this trip I realized the reason that this place feels so at home to me: If you know LA Beach breakfast places this is a close cousin to one of those.
 Great egg plates, baked goods and coffee.
 Seating is tough and the line gets long so go early.
 A good option for grab and go coffee, there’s a separate line for to go orders.
 If you’re going to go to Kalaheo go another 5 minutes West to Right Slice and grab some pie to go for later in the day. (more on that later) (Yelp)

 Japanese Grandma’s Cafe: I can’t say enough about Japanese Grandma’s cafe.
-I’ve eaten here 4 times (2 times this most trip) and never been disappointed.
+I’ve eaten here many times and never been disappointed.
 Live music.
 Great cocktails/beer and super fresh, well executed Japanese dishes.
 Small dishes so you can order plenty of things to share.
 If Ama was inauthentic with an amazing view Japanese Grandma’s is the opposite; Not much of a view but executing really well done authentic Japanese flavors.

 Everything is good.
 Reservations for dinner are highly suggested.
 If you can get Friday night reservations Hanapepe art walk might be worth pairing with this.
 If you’d like a slower day come for lunch (no reservations).
 Note; No-show reservations are charged, so be sure to cancel 24 hours out.
 And call and ask about cancellations, Yelp doesn’t always show accurate reservation info!
 (Yelp)